lespejos/GCD.project/CodeBook.md

 1. I added column names to the file "activity.labels".
 One of the columns activity was use as merging key.

 2. I merged activity labels with extract data by variable "activity".
+Now variable "actdesc" includes WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 Objective 3 outcome data frame "extract" with a new column with the description of the activities "actdesc"